metamath/lamp-guide/docs/11/index.md

 (such as syntax hints for every symbol used, the axioms and definitions it transitively uses, and what assertions reference it).
+It also groups the axioms and theorems into chapters and further subsections, with descriptions of each section.

 However, the built-in metamath-lamp explorer has its own advantages.
 The metamath-lamp explorer will always show you the *current* context.